 In people with chronic medical conditions such as heart or lung disease, influenza can lead to pneumonia and other life-threatening illnesses.
 Persons 65 years of age and older account for approximately 90% of deaths attributed to pneumonia and influenza.
 Young children with influenza can develop high fevers, and a small percentage of children hospitalized with influenza can have febrile seizures.
 Deaths from influenza are uncommon among children, but do occur.
 Influenza has also been associated with neurological problems, Reye’s syndrome, muscle inflammation, and heart inflammation.

 Treatment & Prevention

-Most people who develop influenza illness will recover on their own with by getting rest and do not need medication.
+Most people who develop influenza illness will recover on their own by getting rest and will not need medication.
 Antiviral medications can shorten the duration and severity of illness if given within the first 48 hours of the illness.
 These medications are usually prescribed to persons who have a severe illness or to those who are at higher risk for developing serious illness or complications due to influenza.

 School Exclusion Criteria

 Children with influenza are required to be excluded from school and daycare for at least 24 hours after fever has subsided without the use of fever suppressing medications.
 It is recommended that adults with influenza not return to work for at least 24 hours after fever has subsided without the use of fever suppressing medications.